There is no cause to worry. The high tide of prosperity will continue

 A serious dispute has broken out among economists about fiscal deficits in the United States.
 Paul Krugman has been making the rounds on the talk shows, arguing that more stimulus spending is required to spur job creation.
 From his lofty perch at the New York Times, Krugman preaches the Gospel of Spending to anyone who will listen.

-[My note: link goes to Krugman’s The Burden of Debt, which I cite below.]
+The Burden of Debt, which I cite below.]

 I see things differently too.
 I am not going to review Hamilton’s cogent arguments, which you can read yourself.
 In the wrangling about what is politically possible, bond vigilantes and future interest rates, which determine the cost of servicing the debt, our prospects for economic growth are left unexamined.